-Costs of instruction
+- Costs of instruction

-Cost of Academic Credits
+- Cost of Academic Credits

-Room & board
+- Room & board

-All local transportation
+- All local transportation

-Important Note: If you were accepted to this program but did not cancel your participation by the tuition payment deadline, you are legally responsible for the full tuition regardless of attendance in this program.
-Please read the IFR Cancellation Policy for further clarification.
+Late Withdrawal: If you paid the deposit fee but did not cancel your participation by the tuition payment deadline, you are legally responsible for the full tuition fee regardless of attendance at any IFR program.
+Please carefully read our Withdrawal & Cancellation Policy for further information.

 In Hotel Pri Spaska (Spaska’s) in Banya, Municipality of Razlog, Bulgaria.
 Comfortable rooms with 2-3 beds and private bathrooms with shower and WC (tap hot water comes from a geothermal spring).
 Cheap laundry service and free Wi-Fi are provided.
 Students are not expected to bring any additional equipment, sleeping bags or towels.